 The account file describes all the UICs and associated passwords that have been authorized for a multiuser protection system.
 ACNT also associates a CLI (usually DCL or MCR) and a default device with each user.

 Privileged users have full access to the functions of ACNT, as described in the RSX-11M/M-PLUS System Management Guide.
-Nonprivileged users can change their password with ACNT if Resource Accounting is active on the system (see the RSX-11M/M-PLUS MCR Operations Manual for more information) but should see the system manager to change other aspects of their account.
+Nonprivileged users must see their system manager to change any aspect of their account.